 Cover Limits & Excess

 Higher liability limits and lower excess amounts cost more.
-A higher voluntary excess (the amount you pay on each claim) can reduce your annual premium.
-Balance your excess level against your ability to absorb a loss on each claim.
+Choosing a higher voluntary excess reduces your annual premium but increases the amount you pay on each claim.
+Balance your excess against your ability to absorb a loss.

 📍